SpeedSterKawaii/headhunter/README.md

 Quick update: I'm working on custom functions so I hope you enjoy what I have to offer, maybe join the server and say hi while I develop :) https://discord.gg/GC5dGFQyAD

+Note: i just fork this just in case the guy is gonna delete this